Stable homotopy groups of spheres: From dimension 0 to 90: Remaining uncertainties

 \section{Remaining uncertainties}

 Some uncertainties remain in the analysis of the first 90 stable stems.
-Table \ref{tab:Adams-unknown} lists all possible differentials in this range that are undetermined.
-Some of these unknown differentials are inconsequential because possible error terms are killed by later differentials.
-Others are inconsequential because they only affect the names (and Adams filtrations) of the elements in the Adams $E_\infty$-page that detect particular stable homotopy elements.
-A few of the unknown differentials affect the structure of the stable homotopy groups more significantly.
+All undetermined possible differentials in this range are mentioned within Table \ref{tab:Adams-higher}.
+All of these uncertainties concern the Adams differentials $d_r$ for $r \geq 9$.
 This means that the orders of some of the stable homotopy groups are known only up to factors of $2$.

 In addition, there are some possible hidden extensions by $2$, $\eta$, and $\nu$ that remain unresolved.
 Tables \ref{tab:2-extn-possible}, \ref{tab:eta-extn-possible}, and \ref{tab:nu-extn-possible} summarize these possibilities.
 The presence of unknown hidden extensions by $2$ means that the group structures of some stable homotopy groups are not known, even though their orders are known.